Hubert Lafayette Sone

-Early life and call to ministry
+Early life and education

 Hubert Lafayette Sone was born in Denton, Texas, in the United States, on 7 June 1892, to J. William and Martha Anne Ballew Sone.

-Southern Methodist University (SMU) in Dallas, Texas, was founded in 1911, however the first class was delayed until 1915 due to construction.
-Sone was among the seven hundred students admitted to the inaugural class and received a Bachelor of Arts from SMU in 1916.
+In 1915 Sone was among the seven hundred students admitted to the inaugural class of Southern Methodist University (SMU) in Dallas, Texas, and he received a Bachelor of Arts from SMU in 1916.
 After serving in the U.S. Army, Sone was licensed to preach by the Methodist Episcopal Church South District Conference on 7 May 1918.
-With the support of Highland Park Methodist Church in Dallas, Texas, known today as Highland Park United Methodist Church, Sone applied to the Board of Missions of the Methodist Episcopal Church South, for an assignment as a missionary to China.
+He applied to the Board of Missions of the Methodist Episcopal Church South, for an assignment as a missionary to China.
 He married Katie Helen Jackson in Chillicothe, Texas on 15 June 1918.

-Leaving the United States for China
+China

 The Sones departed the United States in April 1920 for the mission field in China.
 They arrived in Shanghai to begin their new life of ministry and teaching in China in May 1920.

-The Methodist Episcopal Church South mission in China was opened in Shanghai by C. Taylor, M.D. and J. Jenkins, D.D. in 1848 and 1849 respectively.
-They were followed by six others until 1860.
-Because of the Civil War in America no missionaries came to China until 1875.
-The missionary work was "evangelistic, educational, medical, literary, woman's work, etc." As of 1906 there were sixty missionaries in the field, including wives of missionaries and the representatives of the Woman's Board.
-The field of endeavor included the southern end of Kiangsu and the northern end of Zhejiang Provinces, one of the most densely populated regions in China.
+The Methodist Episcopal Church South mission in China was opened in Shanghai in the late 1840s.
+The field of endeavor included the southern end of Jiangsu and the northern end of Zhejiang Provinces, one of the most densely populated regions in China.

-Studying the Chinese language and missionary work

-Sone's first assignment was Chinese language study at Soochow University in Suzhou (then romanized as "Soochow").
-In addition to his language studies, Rev. Sone was assigned to Huzhou to build a Methodist Mission station.
-Language studies were interrupted in 1921 when Hubert Sone traveled to Dezhou in Shandong Province to do famine relief work, driving a rice truck from village to village.
+Sone studied Chinese at Soochow University in Suzhou and was assigned to Huzhou to build a Methodist Mission station.
+In 1921 he traveled to Dezhou in Shandong Province to do famine relief work, driving a rice truck from village to village.

-The Sones embarked on their first trip back to the United States on 24 June 1925, sailing from Shanghai via Hawaii to San Francisco.
-During this time, Hubert Sone received a Bachelor of Divinity (B.D.) and a Master of Arts degree (M.A.) in 1926 and in 1927 both from Southern Methodist University.
+The Sones went back to the United States in.
+He received a Bachelor of Divinity (B.D.) and a Master of Arts degree (M.A.) in 1926 and in 1927 both from Southern Methodist University.
 In 1928, Sone was made Superintendent of the Institutional Church in Huzhou.
-On 27 April 1933, Bishop Paul B. Kern appointed Sone to the faculty of the Nanking Theological Seminary, today known as the Nanjing Union Theological Seminary upon his return to China.
+In 1933, he was appointed Sone to the faculty of the Nanking Theological Seminary, today known as the Nanjing Union Theological Seminary upon his return to China.
 In the summer of 1934 the Sones returned to Huzhou, China.